Do I Need A Lawyer to Buy Or Sell A Home?

 Zoning regulations, environmental regulations, and other factors play a part in the market value of property.
 You may want to know what was done in the past or what is planned for the future to affect the ultimate sale price.

-If you are buying a condoco-op, make sure you have your attorney review the Covenants, Conditions and Restrictions (CC&Rs) or Bylaws, which lay out your rights and obligations.
+If you are buying a condo or co-op, make sure you have your attorney review the Covenants, Conditions and Restrictions (CC&Rs) or Bylaws, which lay out your rights and obligations.

 A Home Owner Association (HOA) is a group of owners who are part of a mutual benefit organization that governs the activities and aesthetics or the area covered.
 An attorney can advice you of your rights and obligations through a review of the HOA bylaws.